antew/vim-elm-analyse/README.md

 ## elm-analyse

+NOTE: This project currently requires a fork of elm-analyse.

-I recommend installing it globally, `npm i -g elm-analyse`
+I recommend installing it globally, `npm i -g antew/elm-analyse#lsp`

 For more info [see here](https://github.com/stil4m/elm-analyse/#install)